Death of Maki Skosana

 Maki Skosana (c.
 1961 – July 20, 1985) was a black South African woman who was burned to death and the footage broadcast live on South Africa's state-run television.
 She was killed by a mob of anti-apartheid activists who suspected her of being an informant.
-Her horrific death by "necklacing" stunned the world and became emblematic of the violence of the anti-apartheid struggle.
+Her death by "necklacing" elicited outrage beyond the nation.
 The Truth and Reconciliation Commission has identified Skosana as the first known victim of necklacing, although it is more likely that she was not the first such death, only the first filmed.

 Death

 Maki Skosana, 24, was an unmarried factory worker and single mother to a five-year-old son.

 On July 20, 1985, the 24-year-old Skosana was the first of a series of victims in South Africa to be filmed being killed by necklacing.
 Necklacing was a brutal practice that occurred in townships.